-Brian joined APIPP as the Aquatic Invasive Species Coordinator in April, 2021.
-His career has focused on citizen-science monitoring of aquatic and terrestrial ecosystems.
+Brian joined APIPP as the Aquatic Invasive Species Coordinator in April 2021 and assumed the role of Program Director in September 2024.
+Brian's career has focused on citizen-science monitoring of aquatic and terrestrial ecosystems.
 He most recently served as the director of trails and conservation for the Delaware and Lehigh National Heritage Corridor in Pennsylvania.
 Previously, he established the statewide Utah Water Watch volunteer water quality monitoring program and has a strong research background looking at amphibians, invasive plants, and water resources across the United States.

 Brian holds a Bachelor of Science degree in Biology from Wofford College in Spartanburg, South Carolina, and a Master of Science in Natural Resources from Cornell University.